Skip to content

 • /Sources/Substation/Search/ - Parallel search engine

-Note: All performance metrics are based on real-world testing with 10K+ resource OpenStack environments.
-Your results may vary based on OpenStack performance, network conditions, and system resources.
+Note: All performance metrics represent design targets based on architecture and testing with 10K+ resource OpenStack environments.
+Actual performance will vary based on your OpenStack deployment's API response times, network conditions, and system resources.
+Use the built-in performance monitor (:health or :h) to measure actual performance in your environment.